srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

     12/27/2019 8:51:40 PM > CONTAINER transport changed to: TRUCK
     ```

-    > [!NOTE] In production the shipping container would on change transport methods during the normal course of shipping.
+    > **Note**:  In production the shipping container would on change transport methods during the normal course of shipping.
 For the simulated scenario in this lab, it's performed every 30 seconds to give a short enough data duration that will fit during the course of performing the steps in this lab.

 ### Exercise 4: View Time Series Insights Explorer